 ]

-Many online tools allow you to generate Schema.
+Many online tools allow you to generate Schema, such as Schema Markup Generator.
 The main advantage of such tools is that you don’t need to modify any code.
-Here are two tools you can use:

 The tool will generate the necessary code and you can even test it right away:

-The above generators currently support all the most commonly used types, but not all types listed in the Google documentation.
+Such markup generators support all the most commonly used types, but not all types listed in the Google documentation.

 Test the markup in the Rich Results Test Tool